MicrosoftDocs/well-architected/well-architected/scalability/design-capacity.md

 ---
 # Design applications for capacity

 This article describes ways you can design applications for capacity to optimize performance efficiency.
-Azure offers many options to meet capacity requirements as your business grows, which can also minimize costs.
+Azure offers many options to meet capacity requirements while minimizing costs as your business grows.

 ## Scale out rather than scaling up

-When using cloud technologies, it's often easier, cheaper, and more effective to *scale out*, or add resources, than to *scale up*, or increase the capacity of a resource.
+With cloud technologies, it's often easier, cheaper, and more effective to *scale out*, or add resources, than to *scale up*, or increase the capacity of a resource.
 If you plan to scale up by increasing the capacity allocated to your hosts, you reach a limit where it becomes cost-prohibitive to scale any further.
 Scaling up also often requires downtime for servers to reboot.
 Instead, plan to scale your application tier by adding extra infrastructure to meet demand.
 Be sure to remove the resources when they're no longer needed.

 ## Prepare infrastructure for large-scale events

 Large-scale application design takes careful planning and possibly complex implementation.
-Work with your business and marketing teams to prepare for large-scale events like large sporting events, Black Friday, or marketing campaigns.
-You can anticipate sudden spikes in traffic due to these events to prepare infrastructure ahead of time.
+Work with your business and marketing teams to prepare for large-scale events like sports matches, sales, or marketing campaigns.
+You can anticipate sudden spikes in traffic caused by these events to prepare infrastructure ahead of time.

 A fundamental Azure design principle is to scale out by adding machines or service instances based on increased demand.
 Scaling out can be better than purchasing more hardware that might not be in your budget.
 Depending on your payment plan, you don't have to pay for idle virtual machines (VMs), or need to reserve capacity in advance.
 A pay-as-you-go plan can be ideal for applications that need to meet planned spikes in traffic.